Maximilian II, Holy Roman Emperor: Reign

 In November 1562 Maximilian was chosen King of the Romans, or German king, by the electoral college at Frankfurt, where he was crowned a few days later, after assuring the Catholic electors of his fidelity to their faith, and promising the Protestant electors that he would publicly accept the confession of Augsburg when he became emperor.
 He also took the usual oath to protect the Church, and his election was afterwards confirmed by the papacy.
 He was the first King of the Romans not to be crowned in Aachen.
 In September 1563 he was crowned King of Hungary by the Archbishop of Esztergom, Nicolaus Olahus, and on his father's death, in July 1564, he succeeded to the empire and to the kingdoms of Hungary, Croatia and Bohemia.

 The new emperor had already shown that he believed in the necessity for a thorough reform of the Church.
 He was unable, however, to obtain the consent of Pope Pius IV to the marriage of the clergy, and in 1568 the concession of communion in both kinds to the laity was withdrawn.
-On his part Maximilian granted religious liberty to the Lutheran nobles and knights in Austria, and refused to allow the publication of the decrees of the council of Trent.
+On his part Maximilian granted religious liberty to the Lutheran nobles and knights in Austria, and refused to allow the publication of the decrees of the Council of Trent.
 Amidst general expectations on the part of the Protestants he met his first summoned Diet of Augsburg in March 1566.
 He refused to accede to the demands of the Lutheran princes; on the other hand, although the increase of sectarianism was discussed, no decisive steps were taken to suppress it, and the only result of the meeting was a grant of assistance for the war with the Turks, which had just been renewed.
-Maximilian gathered a large army and marched to fight the Ottomans, but neither the Habsburgs nor the Ottomans would achieved much of anything from this conflict.
-The Ottomans besieged and conquer Szigetvár in 1566, but their sultan, Suleiman the Magnificent, died of old age during the siege.
+Maximilian gathered a large army and marched to fight the Ottomans.
+The Ottomans besieged and conquered Szigetvár in 1566, but their sultan, Suleiman the Magnificent, died of old age during the siege.
 With neither side winning a decisive engagement, Maximilian's ambassadors Antun Vrančić and Christoph Teuffenbach met with the Ottoman Grand Vizier Sokollu Mehmed Pasha in Adrianople to negotiate a truce in 1568.
-The terms of the Treaty of Adrianople required the Emperor to recognise Ottoman suzerainty over Transylvania, Wallachia, and Moldavia.
+The terms of the Treaty of Adrianople required the emperor to recognise Ottoman suzerainty over Transylvania, Wallachia, and Moldavia.